Xanax Addiction: Is Xanax abused?

 In 2019, nearly 10,000 people died from a Xanax overdose, a number that decreased since 2017.
 This is partly to do with doctors holding higher restrictions on who is prescribed the drug in the first place.

-Check out the most recent information regarding the abuse of Xanax here
+Check out the most recent information regarding the abuse of Xanax here.

-Detox and Treatment
+Detox and Treatment for Xanax Addiction

 Xanax addiction is scarier than ever before, mainly because of the newly-found fentanyl-laced equivalent found on the streets.
 Thankfully, mental health awareness and acceptance are on the rise, which has helped people feel more comfortable going to the doctor for their illnesses.
-Hopefully, this will continue to increase to fewer people take recreational Xanax and trust their doctor instead!
+Hopefully, this will continue to increase as fewer people take recreational Xanax and trust their doctor instead!

 Check your insurance